 WebGL

-WebGL is a cross-platform, royalty-free open web standard for a low-level 3D graphics API based on OpenGL.
+WebGL is a cross-platform, royalty-free web standard that provides a low-level JavaScript API for rendering interactive 2D and 3D graphics directly in web browsers without plug-ins.

 According to our data, WebGL is the 9th most popular browser API on the web.